This is LFV

 - 359,000 flights handled in Swedish airspace 2021.

-LFVs main mission is to provide safe, efficient and environmentally friendly air navigation services for civil and military aviation.
+LFVs main mission is to provide safe, efficient and environmentally friendly air navigation services for civil and military aviation and services for unmanned aviation.
 We are a state-owned public enterprise and our operations are mainly financed through fees and revenues.
 We work to achieve the transport policy objectives.
 We safely lead air traffic through Swedish airspace, both overflight traffic and air traffic at Swedish airports where we provide air navigation services.
 By participating in various collaboration efforts we help make the use of European airspace more efficient.

 LFV is certified according to ISO 9001 and ISO 14001.